viestat/gdevcon-demo-js/README.md

 ## Requirements
-Please make sure that you compluy with the following requirements in order to run this application:
+Please make sure that you comply with the following requirements in order to run this application:
 - Node version >= `9.3.0`
 - NPM version >= `5.5.1`